Understanding vehicle construction is an important aspect of responding to incidents involving electric vehicles (EVs).

 Extrication is an area that is overlooked when considering EV response.

 Depending on the severity of the crash, EVs can provide unique challenges to firefighters.
 The vehicle construction and weight distribution could change standard strategies for stabilization.
 Typically, the outer edges of the battery structure mate to, or are considered the rocker panel.
 If undamaged, this is typically a safe location for rescue struts or cribbing.
-Further, when faced with a vehicle on its side, DO NOT use any holes that may have been caused by the crash, or pierce, puncture, create any purchase point in the battery case for rescue struts.
+Further, when faced with a vehicle on its side, DO NOT use any holes that may have been caused by the crash, or pierce, puncture, or create any purchase point in the battery case for rescue struts.
 This could cause an electrocution and/or fire hazard.

 Firefighters should lift an EV at the rocker panel.
-If the high-voltage battery is intact, an airbag lift could be acceptable on the bottom of the vehicle.
+If the high-voltage battery is intact, an airbag lift could be accessible on the bottom of the vehicle.
 Auto manufacturers have specific design criteria for customers that misuse jacks; however, be certain to complete any lifts over a large surface area.

 While extricating a patient, it will be extremely important to have a hoseline charged and staffed with a firefighter in full PPE ready to fight fire, as there is a significant risk of a delayed fire.